InstaPy/InstaPy/README.md

 session.set_mandatory_words(['#food', '#instafood'])
 ```

-`.set_mandatory_words` searches the description and owner comments for words and
+`.set_mandatory_words` searches the description, location and owner comments for words and
 will like the image if **all** of those words are in there

 ### Restricting Likes